The Lara occurrence is located on Solly Creek, approximately 5.5 kilometres southwest of Holyoak Lake.

 The occurrence is a volcanogenic polymetallic massive sulphide deposit located in the Cowichan uplift, one of three geanticlinal uplifts that expose Paleozoic volcanic and sedimentary rocks on Vancouver Island.
-The Paleozoic rocks are intruded by mafic sills (informally called the Mount Hall Gabbro) that are coeval with overlying basaltic volcanics of the Upper Triassic Karmutsen Formation, Vancouver Group.
-All of these sequences have been subsequently intruded by granodioritic stocks of the Early to Middle Jurassic Plutonic Suite (formerly the Island Intrusions).
+The Paleozoic rocks are intruded by mafic sills (informally called the Mount Hall Gabbro) that are coeval with overlying basaltic volcanics of the Upper Triassic Karmutsen Formation (Vancouver Group).
+All of these sequences have been subsequently intruded by granodioritic stocks of the Lower to Middle Jurassic Island Plutonic Suite (formerly the Island Intrusions).
 Upper Cretaceous sediments of the Nanaimo Group lie unconformably on the older sequences.
-The geology of the Paleozoic rocks has recently undergone reinterpretation and the stratigraphy has been reassigned to several new formations of a redefined Sicker Group and to the new Buttle Lake Group (formerly the upper part of the Sicker Group).
+The geology of the Paleozoic rocks has undergone re-interpretation, and the stratigraphy has been re-assigned to several new formations of a redefined Sicker Group and to the Buttle Lake Group (formerly the upper part of the Sicker Group).

-The new Buttle Lake Group consists of: (1) the Lower Permian(?)
-St. Mary's Lake Formation composed of volcanic sandstone, conglomerate, argillites and turbidites; (2) the Upper Pennsylvanian to Lower Permian Mount Mark Formation (formerly Buttle Lake Formation) consisting of massive crinoidal limestone, bedded limestone, marble, chert and argillite; and (3) the Mississippian to Pennsylvanian Fourth Lake Formation (formerly Cameron River Formation, and equivalent to the upper parts of the Myra Formation of Muller) made up of mostly thinly-bedded, often cherty sediments which include ribbon chert, argillite, crinoidal limestone, intercalated sandstone, siltstone and argillite, epiclastic sandstone and conglomerate, thickly bedded tuffite, lithic tuffite, laminated cherty tuff, heterolithic lapilli tuff and breccia.
+The Buttle Lake Group consists of: (1) the Lower Permian(?)
+St. Mary's Lake Formation, composed of volcanic sandstone, conglomerate, argillites and turbidites; (2) the Upper Pennsylvanian to Lower Permian Mount Mark Formation (formerly Buttle Lake Formation), consisting of massive crinoidal limestone, bedded limestone, marble, chert and argillite; and (3) the Mississippian to Pennsylvanian Fourth Lake Formation (formerly Cameron River Formation, and equivalent to the upper parts of the Myra Formation of Muller), made up of mostly thinly-bedded, often cherty sediments that include ribbon chert, argillite, crinoidal limestone, intercalated sandstone, siltstone and argillite, epiclastic sandstone and conglomerate, thickly bedded tuffite, lithic tuffite, laminated cherty tuff, heterolithic lapilli tuff and breccia.

-The geology of the Duncan area differs, however, in that the McLaughlin Ridge Formation is dominated by volcanics with only minor tuffaceous sediments.
+The geology of the Duncan area to the southeast differs, however, in that the McLaughlin Ridge Formation is dominated by volcanics with only minor tuffaceous sediments.
 The volcanics are predominantly intermediate to felsic pyroclastics, commonly feldspar-crystal lapilli tuffs and heterolithic lapilli tuffs and breccias.
-A thick package of quartz- crystal, quartz-feldspar-crystal and fine dust tuffs is developed in the Chipman Creek-Mount Sicker area and are host to the massive sulphides.
-This package thins to the west where it interfingers with andesitic lapilli tuffs and breccias.
+A thick package of quartz-crystal, quartz-feldspar-crystal and fine dust tuffs is developed in the Chipman Creek-Mount Sicker area and is host to the massive sulphides.
+This package thins to the west, where it interfingers with andesitic lapilli tuffs and breccias.
 It appears to be stratigraphically high within the formation.
 A distinctive maroon schistose heterolithic breccia and lapilli tuff forms the uppermost unit within the McLaughlin Ridge Formation and is seen in the Chipman Creek-Rheinhart Creek area.
 Most contacts with overlying sediments are faulted.

-Southern Vancouver Island has undergone a complex tectonic history involving at least 6 major deformational events, often rejuvenating previous structures (Fieldwork 1987, page 87).
-The area is dominated by the effects of Tertiary west-northwest trending thrusting which have cut the Cowichan uplift into several slices.
-Where exposed these are high-angle reverse faults which dip between 45 and 90 degrees to the north-northeast paralleling earlier formed axial foliation in the Sicker Group rocks.
+Southern Vancouver Island has undergone a complex tectonic history involving at least six major deformational events, often rejuvenating previous structures (Fieldwork 1987, page 87).
+The area is dominated by the effects of Neogene-Paleogene west-northwest–trending thrusting, which has cut the Cowichan uplift into several slices.
+Where exposed, these are high-angle reverse faults that dip between 45 and 90 degrees to the north-northeast, paralleling earlier formed axial foliation in the Sicker Group rocks.
 Slip planes are relatively sharp and narrow, though wide schistose zones have formed in receptive lithologies.
 The thrusts generally place older rocks over younger and become listric at mid-crustal depth.
 Displacements along the faults are unknown but are probably small, on the order of 1 to 10 kilometres.
 Direction of motion is also unknown.

-The Lara property is underlain by the McLaughlin Ridge Formation which has been thrust over younger rocks of the Fourth Lake Formation and the Nanaimo Group by the Fulford fault, a regional west-northwest trending fault that dips at about 47 degrees and crosscuts bedding in the volcanic rocks at a shallow angle.
-The McLaughlin Ridge Formation consists of northerly dipping, west-northwest striking rhyolitic to andesitic rocks.
+The Lara property is underlain by the McLaughlin Ridge Formation, which has been thrust over younger rocks of the Fourth Lake Formation and Nanaimo Group by the Fulford fault, a regional west-northwest–trending fault that dips at approximately 47 degrees and crosscuts bedding in the volcanic rocks at a shallow angle.
+The McLaughlin Ridge Formation consists of north-dipping, west-northwest–striking rhyolitic to andesitic rocks.
 Bedding in the rocks generally dips steeply at 60 to 75 degrees north, although dips of between 30 and 45 degrees are common between Humbird and Silver creeks.
 The Fourth Lake Formation south of the Fulford fault consists of basal pebble conglomerate and volcaniclastic units grading upward into a sandstone-argillite series and then to an upper argillite series with siltstone and chert interbeds.
-The Nanaimo Group, which unconformably overlies the Fourth Lake Formation includes basal conglomerates, sandstone, and fossil-bearing mudstone.
+The Nanaimo Group, which unconformably overlies the Fourth Lake Formation, includes basal conglomerates, sandstone and fossil-bearing mudstone.

-The strata on the property is cut by a number of mafic intrusions which are probably feeders to the Karmutsen Formation.
-The intrusions are composed of medium to coarse-grained diabase, gabbro and leucogabbro with minor diorite.
-They are commonly porphyritic with feldspar phenocrysts often forming glomero-porphyritic clusters up to 3 centimetres in diameter.
+The strata on the property is cut by a number of mafic intrusions that are probably feeders to the Karmutsen Formation.
+The intrusions are composed of medium- to coarse-grained diabase, gabbro and leucogabbro with minor diorite.
+They are commonly porphyritic, with feldspar phenocrysts often forming glomero-porphyritic clusters up to 3 centimetres in diameter.
 Mafic phenocrysts are generally absent.
 Equigranular gabbros are also common.
 The intrusive bodies also vary in form.
-Sill-like bodies are generally subconcordant with bedding, but also may follow foliation where this is strongly developed.
+Sill-like bodies are generally subconcordant with bedding but also may follow foliation where this is strongly developed.
 As a result of this they can show a variety of attitudes from shallow dipping to vertical.
 They may range in thickness from a few metres to 200 metres.
-Discordant dykes are also common, varying from 10 to 20 centimetres in width.
+Discordant dikes are also common, varying from 10 to 20 centimetres in width.

-Also occurring are a number of quartz-feldspar porphyry dykes.
-These dykes, related to the Upper Devonian Saltspring Intrusive Suite (formerly Saltspring Intrusions and Tyee Intrusions), are coeval with the felsic volcanics of the McLaughlin Ridge Formation.
-The porphyries are usually well-foliated and sometimes difficult to distinguish from crystal tuffs.
+Also occurring are a number of quartz-feldspar porphyry dikes.
+These dikes, related to the Upper Devonian Saltspring Intrusive Suite (formerly Saltspring Intrusions and Tyee Intrusions), are coeval with the felsic volcanics of the McLaughlin Ridge Formation.
+The porphyries are usually well foliated and sometimes difficult to distinguish from crystal tuffs.

-The package of rocks which hosts the Lara deposits has been extensively tested by drill holes.
-It consists of an andesitic sequence referred to as the "Green Volcaniclastic Sequence", overlying rhyolite which are host to the massive sulphides.
-The rhyolite has been subdivided into two units which are referred to as the "Rhyolite Sequence" and the "Footwall Sequence", the latter underlying the lowermost sulphide sequence.
+The package of rocks that hosts the Lara deposits has been extensively tested by drilling.
+It consists of an andesitic sequence referred to as the ‘Green Volcaniclastic Sequence’, overlying rhyolite that is host to the massive sulphides.
+The rhyolite has been subdivided into two units, referred to as the ‘Rhyolite Sequence’ and the ‘Footwall Sequence’; the latter underlies the lowermost sulphide sequence.

 The Rhyolite Sequence hosts the polymetallic zones along the Coronation trend and is up to 75 metres thick.
-The sequence is lithologically uniform and consists predominantly of light grey, fine to coarse-grained rhyolite crystal and ash tuff.
-Quartz eyes are commonly present but are generally small (less than 2 millimetres) and comprise less than 10 per cent of the rock.
+The sequence is lithologically uniform and consists predominantly of light grey, fine- to coarse-grained rhyolite crystal and ash tuff.
+Quartz eyes are commonly present but are generally small (less than 2 millimetres) and make up less than 10 per cent of the rock.
 These rocks are usually siliceous and cherty.
 Black argillite and buff-coloured volcanic mudstone beds are a common constituent of the sequence, typically ranging from less than 1 millimetre up to several millimetres in thickness.
-Argillite beds up to about a metre thick occur locally in the immediate footwall of the Coronation zone.
+Argillite beds up to approximately 1 metre thick occur locally in the immediate footwall of the Coronation zone.

 The Footwall Sequence, like the Rhyolite Sequence, is dominated by light grey rhyolites, but is characterized by the presence of coarse-grained massive quartz porphyry units up to 40 metres thick.
-These rocks are texturally variable but are distinguishable by the presence of abundant large quartz eyes.
-Feldspar porphyry dykes, rhyolite dykes, rhyolite breccia and mudstone and argillite beds are also present.
+These rocks are texturally variable but distinguishable by the presence of abundant large quartz eyes.
+Feldspar porphyry dikes, rhyolite dikes, rhyolite breccia and mudstone and argillite beds are also present.

-The Lara deposits include 3 polymetallic zones known as the Coronation zone, the Coronation Extension zone and the Hanging Wall zone.
+The Lara deposit includes three polymetallic zones known as the Coronation, Coronation Extension and Hanging Wall zones.
 The deposits are classified as Kuroko-type massive sulphides and are volcanic-hosted, stratiform accumulations of copper, lead, zinc, silver and gold.
-Although classified as massive sulphides, the predominant facies actually consists of bands, laminae and stringers of sulphide minerals in a strongly silicified rhyolite host.
-The massive sulphide facies makes up about 20 per cent of the reserve.
+Although classified as massive sulphides, the predominant facies consist of bands, laminae and stringers of sulphide minerals in a strongly silicified rhyolite host.
+The massive sulphide facies comprises approximately 20 per cent of the reserve.

-The thickest, most extensive of these deposits is the Coronation zone which occurs primarily to the west of Solly Creek.
-The Coronation Extension zone which occurs to the east of Solly Creek is generally narrower and less continuous, but typically consists of high-grade massive sulphides.
+The thickest, most extensive of these deposits is the Coronation zone, which occurs primarily to the west of Solly Creek.
+The Coronation Extension zone, which occurs to the east of Solly Creek, is generally narrower and less continuous but typically consists of high-grade massive sulphides.
 The Hanging Wall zone has only been recognized to the west of Solly Creek and is clearly at a different stratigraphic level than the other two.
-Although the zone locally attains ore-grade it is somewhat sporadic.
+Although the zone locally attains ore grade it is somewhat sporadic.
 The Coronation deposits occur in the Rhyolite Sequence immediately north of the Fulford fault.
 The deposits strike west-northwest, dip to the north at 60 degrees and exhibit considerable variation in both thickness and grade.
-Intercepts are up to 16 metres thick and average about 6 metres.
+Intercepts are up to 16 metres thick and average approximately 6 metres.
 One massive sulphide lens exposed by trenching in the Coronation zone graded 24.58 grams per tonne gold, 513.60 grams per tonne silver, 3.04 per cent copper, 43.01 per cent zinc and 8.30 per cent lead over 3.51 metres (Bailes et al., 1987).

 The Coronation deposits can be divided into a massive sulphide facies, a banded and laminated facies and a stringer facies.
 The sulphide mineralogy of these facies is similar and consists primarily of sphalerite, chalcopyrite, galena and pyrite.
 Minor amounts of tetrahedrite and tennantite have also been noted.
 Minerals present in trace amounts include rutile, bornite, electrum, pearceite, arsenopyrite and barite.
 Gangue consists mainly of quartz and calcite with smaller amounts of muscovite, feldspar and barium-bearing feldspar.
 Sphalerite in the massive sulphide facies is typically medium to dark brown, as opposed to the very pale brown sphalerite characteristic of the other facies.

 The massive sulphide facies is a relatively coarse-grained massive intergrowth of sulphide minerals and gangue (predominantly calcite).
 Interbeds of rhyolite or sedimentary rock are rare, although small siliceous pods may be included in the sulphide mass.
-This facies occasionally exhibits a banded texture which is best represented by chalcopyrite-rich bands of 1 to 2 centimetres.
+This facies occasionally exhibits a banded texture, which is best represented by chalcopyrite-rich bands of 1 to 2 centimetres.
 Local accumulations of massive pyrite occur.
 These are commonly barren but may contain significant gold or zinc values.
-The massive sulphide facies is consistently high grade except for the massive pyrite sections.
+The massive sulphide facies are consistently high-grade except for the massive pyrite sections.

-The predominant facies of the Coronation deposits is the banded and laminated facies which consist of sulphide laminae and bands up to a few centimetres thick in a siliceous host.
-The host rock varies from a silicified rhyolite to very fine-grained siliceous mass with various amounts of felsic tuffaceous debris.
-The mineralization is broadly conformable, however crosscutting features are common within the conformable zones.
+The predominant facies of the Coronation deposits is the banded and laminated facies, which consists of sulphide laminae and bands up to a few centimetres thick in a siliceous host.
+The hostrock varies from a silicified rhyolite to very fine-grained siliceous mass with various amounts of felsic tuffaceous debris.
+The mineralization is broadly conformable; however, crosscutting features are common within the conformable zones.
 Crosscutting mineralization varies from occasional sulphide stringers to well-developed breccia zones with sulphides in the matrix.
 Sulphides also occur disseminated in the rhyolite host.
 Primary textures are masked by pronounced cataclastic overprint.
-Although these features to some extent mask the primary depositional style, the overall stratiform character of the facies is demonstrated by the presence of sedimentary units which enclose and occur within the deposit, and which can be correlated over considerable distances.
+Although these features to some extent mask the primary depositional style, the overall stratiform character of the facies is demonstrated by the presence of sedimentary units, which enclose and occur within the deposit and can be correlated over considerable distances.

-The banded and laminated facies varies up to about 16 metres true thickness.
-Although not as high grade as the massive sulphide facies, laminated and banded sulphides can achieve significant grade.
-Diamond-drill hole 85-36 for example, intersected 4.18 metres grading 9.91 grams per tonne gold, 82.63 grams per tonne silver, 0.86 per cent copper, 3.47 per cent zinc and 0.50 per cent lead.
-These intersections typically contain up to about 20 per cent sulphide bands and laminae, and relative to the massive sulphide facies contain a higher ratio of pyrite to total sulphides.
+The banded and laminated facies vary up to approximately 16 metres true thickness.
+Although not as high-grade as the massive sulphide facies, laminated and banded sulphides can achieve significant grade.
+Diamond drill hole 85-36, for example, intersected 4.18 metres grading 9.91 grams per tonne gold, 82.63 grams per tonne silver, 0.86 per cent copper, 3.47 per cent zinc and 0.50 per cent lead (Assessment Report 14492).
+These intersections typically contain up to approximately 20 per cent sulphide bands and laminae, and relative to the massive sulphide facies contain a higher ratio of pyrite to total sulphides.
 Intersections usually contain from 3 to 5 per cent pyrite but concentrations of 10 to 15 per cent are not uncommon.

 The stringer facies, which is restricted, is best developed in the Hanging Wall zone.
 The facies consists of narrow sulphides, generally less than 1 or 2 millimetres, in a silicified rhyolite host.
-It is generally low grade but may be thick and is commonly rich in precious metals relative to base metals.
-A 10.52-metre diamond-drill hole interval graded 0.96 grams per tonne gold, 43.89 grams per tonne silver, 0.06 per cent copper, 0.90 per zinc and 0.29 per cent lead (Bailes et al., 1987).
+It is generally low-grade but may be thick and is commonly rich in precious metals relative to base metals.
+A 10.52-metre diamond drill hole interval graded 0.96 gram per tonne gold, 43.89 grams per tonne silver, 0.06 per cent copper, 0.90 per zinc and 0.29 per cent lead (Bailes et al., 1987).

 In 2007, a resource assessment of the Coronation Trend was compiled: